making/vagrant-tap-multi/README.md

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/106908/193465661-9acde09c-071f-4da1-972d-652eb3997ffb.png">

 TAP 1.2 and below do not support self-signed TLS communication between ALV connector and server.
-It will be supported in TAP1.3.
+It will be supported in TAP 1.3.
 To communicate between ALV connector and server in TAP 1.2 multi cluster, TLS communication by trusted CA or plaintext (HTTP) must be used.
 The following changes are required for plaintext communication.